 To establish an upper bound for the global sensitivity, we first consider a neighboring dataset $\tilde\mcX_n$ and denote the U-statistic of dHSIC based on $\tilde \mcX_n$ as $\tilde U_{\bpi,\dHSIC}=\tilde U_{\bpi,\dHSIC}^a+\tilde U_{\bpi,\dHSIC}^b-2\tilde U_{\bpi,\dHSIC}^c$.
 Then the difference between $U_{\bpi,\dHSIC}$ and $\tilde U_{\bpi,\dHSIC}$ can be bounded as

 Here, we explain $|U_{\bpi,\dHSIC}^a-\tilde U_{\bpi,\dHSIC}^a|{\leq}2dK_0/n$ in detail and the other two hold similarly in step $(*)$.
 In fact, we consider

-Without loss of generality, suppose that we change $\bX_1$ into $\bX_1'$, which leads to $d$ components changing at most.
+Without loss of generality, suppose that we change $\bX_1$ into $\bX_1'$, which leads to at most $d$ components changing.
 This implies that at most $2d(n-1)$ terms can be non-zero in the summation on the right-hand side of \eqref{eq_29}.
-Each non-zero term is bounded by $K_0$, which follows the desired results.
+Each non-zero term is bounded by $K_0$, which follows the desired result.